SfC Home > Physical Science > Physics > Gravity > Gravitation >

 - M is the mass of the sun or star in kilograms (kg)

-- R is the distance from the center of mass of the sun to the center of the object in kilometers (km)
+- R is the separation between the center of the sun and the center of the object in km

-Note: Since ve is in km/s, G is stated in km3/kg-s2 and R in km.
+Note: ve is negative, since the direction is away from the center of the celestial body.
+Also, since ve is in km/s, G is stated in km3/kg-s2 and R in km.

 Black Hole equation

-If the mass of the star was compressed to such a small size or high density that the escape velocity was greater than the speed of light, any particles or objects projected upward from its surface could not escape the gravitational pull.
+If the mass of the star was compressed to such a small size or high density that the magnitude of the escape velocity was greater than the speed of light, any particles or objects projected upward from its surface could not escape the gravitational pull:

 where